Using HOLLIS and Worldcat

 - Note: Phrase searches cannot include wildcards, and you cannot use a wildcard at the beginning of a word).

 Subject terms are chosen by the Library of Congress to express the subject matter of the book.
-For example, the LC subject term for drones is "Drone aircraft".
+For example, the LC subject term for persons of Chinese origin in the US is Chinese -- United States; for persons of Chinese origin who are US citizens it is Chinese Americans.
 The most common Subject terms in your Results set are listed under Subject on the right-hand side.
 The Library of Congress subject system is complex, and often there will be several pertinent Subject terms.

 Note that only the initial terms in the Subject term strings are listed in the right-hand column.
-Thus, in Creationism -- Political aspects, only Creationism is included.
+Thus, in 'Chinese -- United States -- Economic conditions', only Chinese is included.
 It is often useful to look at several pertinent records to find these qualifying terms, called subdivisions.
-You can search "Creationism -- Political aspects" as a phrase (in "").
+You can search "Chinese -- United States -- Economic conditions" as a phrase (in "").
 Also try browsing your subject term: next section.

 You can browse subjects in HOLLIS: